kedarghule/DevOps-Jobs-Report/README.md

 ### Exploratory Data Analysis and Data Visualization

 Results and Insights from this step are posted on the link provided below.

 Link to Blog Post - https://www.cloudanix.com/blog/the-devops-jobs-report/

-Full Working Code is in the file [https://github.com/kedarghule/DevOps-Jobs-Report/blob/main/Devops%20Job%20Report.ipynb][Devops Job Report.ipynb]
+Full Working Code is in the file [Devops Job Report.ipynb](https://github.com/kedarghule/DevOps-Jobs-Report/blob/main/Devops%20Job%20Report.ipynb)